codefresh-io/docs.codefresh.io/_docs/new-codefresh/menu-navigation.md

     max-width="70%"
 %}

-We divided the navigation into Avatar, account-level, and features and functionality.
-The &rarr; indicates a change in navigation.
+Review the changes in Avatar, account-level, and features and functionality.

-### Avatar options
+### Classic Avatar

 {::nomarkdown}